What Is Healthy Pedagogy?

 Healthy Pedagogy seeks to positively impact the culture of teaching and learning through promotion of teaching strategies to support student wellness.
 Healthy Pedagogy operates out of UCR’s XCITE Center for Teaching and Learning.

-Healthy Pedagogy integrates sincere mindfulness of the health and well-being of instructors and students into course design and the craft of teaching.
+Healthy Pedagogy integrates sincere mindfulness of the health and well-being of students into course design and the craft of teaching.
 By fostering caring, creative, and inclusive participation in the classroom and beyond, both teachers and students can experience engaging communities of learning.

 Background and History